-CyberLink PowerDirector now has three separate editors to suit your editing requirements.
-When you launch the program from the start menu or the CyberLink PowerDirector shortcut on the desktop, you are prompted to choose one of the following editing modes:
+CyberLink PowerDirector has three separate editors to suit your editing requirements.
+When you launch the program from the start menu, or the CyberLink PowerDirector shortcut on the desktop, you are prompted to choose one of the following editing modes:

-Note: before selecting your preferred editing mode, be sure to set the aspect ratio for your project (16:9 or 4:3) in the top right corner of the dialog that displays.
+Note: before selecting your preferred editing mode, be sure to set the aspect ratio for your project (16:9 or 4:3).